mroavi/vim-julia-cell/README.md

 ### Commands

-    :IPythonCellExecuteCell
+    :JuliaCellExecuteCell

-Execute the current code cell in IPython.
+Execute the current code cell in Julia.
 Requires a [clipboard program](#supported-clipboard-programs)

-    :IPythonCellExecuteCellJump
+    :JuliaCellExecuteCellJump

-Execute the current code cell in IPython, and jump to the next cell.
+Execute the current code cell in Julia, and jump to the next cell.
 Requires a [clipboard program](#supported-clipboard-programs)

-    :IPythonCellExecuteCellVerbose
+    :JuliaCellExecuteCellVerbose

-Print and execute the current code cell in IPython.
+Print and execute the current code cell in Julia.
-Verbose version of `IPythonCellExecuteCell` that works without a clipboard program.
+Verbose version of `JuliaCellExecuteCell` that works without a clipboard program.

-    :IPythonCellExecuteCellVerboseJump
+    :JuliaCellExecuteCellVerboseJump

-Print and execute the current code cell in IPython, and jump to the next cell.
+Print and execute the current code cell in Julia, and jump to the next cell.
-Verbose version of `IPythonCellExecuteCellJump` that works without a clipboard program.
+Verbose version of `JuliaCellExecuteCellJump` that works without a clipboard program.

-    :IPythonCellRun
+    :JuliaCellRun

-Run the whole script in IPython.
+Run the whole script in Julia.

-    :IPythonCellRunTime
+    :JuliaCellRunTime

-Run the whole script in IPython and time the execution.
+Run the whole script in Julia and time the execution.

-    :IPythonCellClear
+    :JuliaCellClear

-Clear IPython screen.
+Clear Julia screen.

-    :IPythonCellClose
+    :JuliaCellClose

 Close all figure windows.

-    :IPythonCellPrevCell
+    :JuliaCellPrevCell

 Jump to the previous cell header.

-    :IPythonCellNextCell
+    :JuliaCellNextCell

 Jump to the next cell header.

-    :IPythonCellPrevCommand
+    :JuliaCellPrevCommand

 Run previous command.

-    :IPythonCellRestart
+    :JuliaCellRestart

-Restart IPython.
+Restart Julia.

 [vim-slime]: https://github.com/jpalardy/vim-slime